-We consider a linear specification for $f(\cdot)$:
+We consider a linear specification for f():

-(2) $$\pi{i,t+1} = \mu + \beta \pi{i,t},$$
+$$\pi{i,t+1} = \mu + \beta \pi{i,t} \tag{2}$$

 where β is the degree of pass-through from inflation perceptions to inflation expectations.
-A simple forward-looking model like this seems to be a good strategy from the perspective of forming inflation expectations.
-For example, Atkeson and Ohanian (2001) report that, since 1984, the one-year-ahead inflation forecast of professionals in the United States has been no better than the "native" forecast of the inflation rate over the previous year.
+Whether intentionally or not, a simple forward looking model like this seems to be a good strategy from the perspective of forming inflation expectations.
+For example, Atkeson and Ohanian (2001) report that, since 1984, the one-year-ahead inflation forecast of professionals in the U.S. has been no better than the "naïve" forecast of the inflation rate over the previous year.

-Indeed, this linear specification fits the expectations and perceptions data very well (Jonung 1981).
-For example, Figure 2 shows a robust linear relationship between perceived past inflation and expected future inflation for our online samples: with a regression coefficient of 0.782 in the United States (panel A) and a regression coefficient of 0.883 in Argentina (panel B).13 Moreover, a great deal of the variation in inflation expectations can be explained by variation in inflation perceptions: in our US sample, 29 percent of the variation in inflation expectations is due to variation in inflation perceptions, whereas the equivalent figure for our Argentine sample is 60 percent.
-In other words, a significant fraction of the disagreement about future inflation seems to result from a disagreement about past inflation (see also Blanchflower and MacCoille 2009).
-Thus, to understand the biases and dispersion in future inflation expectations, we must understand the biases and dispersion in perceptions about past inflation.
+Indeed, this linear specification fits the expectations and perceptions data very well (Jonung, 1981).
+For example, Figure 2 shows a robust linear relationship between perceived past inflation and expected future inflation for our online samples: with a regression coefficient of 0.782 in the United States (panel a) and a regression coefficient of 0.883 in Argentina (panel b).12 Moreover, a great deal of the variation in inflation expectations can be explained by variation in inflation perceptions: in our U.S. sample, 29% of the variation in inflation expectations is due to variation in inflation perceptions, whereas the equivalent figure for our Argentine sample is 60%.
+In other words, a significant fraction of the disagreement about future inflation seems to be due to a disagreement about past inflation (see also Blanchflower and MacCoille, 2009).
+As a result, to understand the biases and dispersion in future inflation.

 The experiments we carried out consist of providing information related to past inflation.
 Let $\pi{i,t}^0$ denote perceptions prior to the acquisition of new information, and let $\pi{i,t}^T$ denote the signal from the information provided in the experiment.
-Any learning process (i.e., how individuals combine their prior knowledge and the new information to form their perceptions) can be represented by the following reduced form equation:
+Any learning process - i.e., how individuals combine their prior knowledge and the new information to form their perceptions - can be represented by the following reduced-form equation:

-(3) $$\pi{i,t} = g(\pi{i,t}^0, \pi{i,t}^T).$$
+$$\pi{i,t} = g\left(\pi{i,t}^0, \pi{i,t}^T\right) \tag{3}$$